Series I - Waiting for God - All scenes

 - Just keep out of my things, alright?

-- OK, OK. what's Holly spotted?
+- OK, OK.
+What's Holly spotted?

 - An unidentified object.